 Any incident, which may or may not constitute a criminal offence, which is perceived by the victim or any other person as being motivated by prejudice or hate is a hate crime or hate incident.

-Hate crimes and hate incidents are crimes or incidents which are perceived by the victim or any other person as being motivated by hostility or prejudice based on a person's actual or perceived social group or groups, for example:
+Hate crimes and hate incidents are taken to mean any crime or incident where the perpetrator's hostility or prejudice against an identifiable group of people is a factor in determining who is victimised (ACPO, 2000:13).
+A hate crime or incident is any crime or incident which is perceived, by the victim or any other person, to be motivated by hostility or prejudice based on a person's actual or perceived social group or groups.

 - Sexual orientation

 However, it is worth noting that malice or ill will towards a social group can be based on any identifying factor, including the above groups, but not exclusively.
 Some people may experience hate crimes and incidents of more than one identifying factor, for example, a combination of race and disability factors.

 It is important to note that some hate incidents may not constitute a criminal offence and therefore, will not be recorded as a hate crime, whereas all hate crimes are hate incidents.

 Hate crimes and incidents can take many forms, including:

 - Verbal abuse